CrivelliLab/MVP-NEWT/GRAPH_README.md

 </script>
 ```

-The 'option' function generate the
+The `option` function generate the